 - Problem Solving

 - Technical Proficiency

 - Cultural Awareness

 Critical Care Nurse

-Basic Track: Approximate total program cost for full-time in-district (Bowie County residents) is $10,820.
+Basic Track: Approximate total for the associate in nursing degree program cost for full-time in-district (Bowie County residents) is $10,820.

-Transition Track: Approximate total program cost for full-time in-district (Bowie County residents) is $8,949.
+Transition Track: Approximate total for the associate in nursing degree program cost for full-time in-district (Bowie County residents) is $8,949.

 “If I become the nurse I think I’m going to be, it’s because I started my nursing career at TC.”